 Really the best way to think of a passive device (GPS data logger) is like a recorder of driving activity and information.
 The GPS tracking system can be placed on a vehicle via a magnetic mount where it will then record movements every single second (Most real-time trackers update anywhere between every 10 seconds to 5 minutes).
 The car tracker will then store information such as speeds traveled, locations arrived/departed, address information and more.
 However, unlike the real-time systems where users access data remotely via some form of web-based application, passive devices require the user to retrieve the GPS and download data via USB where the location-based information is then displayed over a mapping program such as Google Earth.
 Although accessing the data requires a little more work, users of passive technology:

 - Do Not Have To Pay Monthly Service Fees

 - Do Not Have To Pay Activation Fees

 - Can Have Consistent Data With No Gaps

 - Can Use Their Device Anywhere In The World

-Passive tracking systems have become the go-to tools of those conducting investigative work for police and government agencies because the passive systems not only provide more flexibility, but they are also more cost-effective than their real-time counterparts.
+Passive tracking systems have become the go-to tools of those conducting investigative work for police and government agencies because the passive systems not only provide more flexibility but are also more cost-effective than their real-time counterparts.
 However, the reason why they are the most popular selling tracking devices is that GPS data loggers are GPS trackers with no monthly fees.

-People who live in the mountains, forest, desert or some other rural area where cellular technology is poor at best should look into passive technology to meet their GPS tracking needs.
-With a global footprint that allows the devices to work anywhere regardless of cell coverage or international borders, passive trackers are quickly becoming the most sought after form of GPS technology.
+People who live in the mountains, forest, desert, or some other rural area where cellular technology is poor at best should look into passive technology to meet their GPS tracking needs.
+With a global footprint that allows the devices to work anywhere regardless of cell coverage or international borders, passive trackers are quickly becoming the most sought-after form of GPS technology.